-Nested DIVs and Floats
+Nested DIVs and CSS Float Tutorial

-One of the most powerful methods of web design with CSS is the use of absolute positioning.
-The technique is most versatile when you understand that you can nest <DIV>s and thus position elements in relation to a parent block-level element that is itself relatively positioned in the document.
-As always, when using CSS for layout control you must include a complete <!DOCTYPE> statement or the HTML 5 "<!DOCTYPE html>" DOCTYPE at the start of your HTML document to set the browser to render the page in Standards Compliance Mode.
+As always, when using CSS for layout control you must include a complete !DOCTYPE statement or the HTML 5 !DOCTYPE html DOCTYPE at the start of your HTML document to set the browser to render the page in Standards Compliance Mode.
 Otherwise, you will lose cross-browser compatibility in many important areas.

-This is a nested <DIV> that uses absolute positioning to put it in the upper-right-hand corner of its parent <DIV>.
+This is a nested DIV that uses absolute positioning to put it in the upper-right-hand corner of its parent DIV.

-This is another nested <DIV> that uses absolute positioning to put it in the lower-right-hand corner of its parent <DIV>.
+This is another nested DIV that uses absolute positioning to put it in the lower-right-hand corner of its parent DIV.

-Nested <DIV>s With Position Absolute
+Nested DIVs With Position Absolute

 This text represents the body of this section of a typical document.
-Note that we have to set the right margin for the parent containing <DIV> to account for the presence of the absolutely-positioned <DIV>s because absolute positioning takes them out of the normal document flow, and without protecting their section of the parent <DIV>, they would simply overwrite this content and resulting in a jumbled mess.
+Note that we have to set the right margin for the parent containing DIV to account for the presence of the absolutely-positioned DIVs because absolute positioning takes them out of the normal document flow, and without protecting their section of the parent DIV, they would simply overwrite this content and resulting in a jumbled mess.
 Try resizing the browser window to see how these elements adjust automatically.
 Note, however, that this text never flows around the nested content boxes.
 In most circumstances, this is not the effect you're going to want.
 In the next section you'll see a solution to this problem.

 The CSS property "float" also takes the element out of the normal document flow, and allows it to "float" to either the left or right horizontal boundary of the containing element.
+You can see the CSS stylesheet for this at the bottom of this page.

-This is a floated <DIV> that makes a nice inset in the document.
-The content of the parent <DIV> is wrapped around it so there's no block of white space underneath it as there might be using <table>s.
+This is a floated DIV that makes a nice inset in the document.
+The content of the parent DIV is wrapped around it so there's no block of white space underneath it as there might be using tables.

-Floated <DIV>
+Floated DIV

-Note how this time we have a similar <DIV> positioned against the right-hand edge of the parent <DIV>, only this time if you resize your browser window, the main contents of the parent <DIV> flow naturally around the nested content.
+Note how this time we have a similar DIV positioned against the right-hand edge of the parent DIV, only this time if you resize your browser window, the main contents of the parent DIV flow naturally around the nested content.
 This is a great way to insert a graphic or a pull-quote.
 Note, however, that the position of a floated element is flush against the left side or flush against the right side of the parent containing block-level element or any preceding floated element, with only the CSS margin setting to control its horizontal position.
 Vertical positioning of floated elements is done by the location of their HTML code in the document in relation to the adjacent elements.

-If you resize your browser window, you'll notice that as the width of the window changes and the containing <div> boxes become narrower, the floated <div> retains its position within the containing block, but the surrounding text flows around the floated box, which is a nice design effect.
+If you resize your browser window, you'll notice that as the width of the window changes and the containing div boxes become narrower, the floated div retains its position within the containing block, but the surrounding text flows around the floated box, which is a nice design effect.
 But the main reason that floated elements are so popular these days is their ability to move entire sections of a web page within the boundaries of the browser window.
 This added web design flexibility is important in these days of smartphones and tablets where designers need to accommodate a much wider variety of screen sizes.

 Content...